richmahn/en_tn/rom/16/intro.md

 #### Structure and formatting ####

-This chapter forms a final salutation or greeting for the Christians in Rome.
+In this chapter, Paul gives personal greetings to some of the Christians in Rome.
 It was common to end a letter in the ancient Near East with this type of personal greeting.

 #### Other possible translation difficulties in this chapter ####

-Because of the personal nature of this chapter, much of the context has been lost to history.
-This will make translation difficult.
+Because of the personal nature of this chapter, much of the context is unknown.
+This will make translation more difficult.
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 ## Links: ##